-The family road trip is one of those vacations people either love or hate.
-Those hours from point A to point B and sometimes places in between can either be magical or downright exhausting.
-After logging thousands of miles in road trips reading (and listening to) hundreds of books while driving along, we’ve come up with our list of best audio books for a family road trip.
-Enjoy!
+A family road trip is one of those vacations people either love or dread.
+Those hours from point A to point B and sometimes places in between can be magical or downright exhausting.
+If your family is looking for something fun to pass the time, consider these best audiobooks for family car trips.

-Best Audio Books for a Family Road Trip
+Top Audiobooks for a Family Road Trip

 What’s not to love about James and the Giant Peach, Charlie and the Chocolate Factory, Fantastic Mr. Fox, The Enormous Crocodile, and The Magic Finger all in one place?
-Told by the author himself, children and adults alike will enjoy his dynamic storytelling and fantastic stories.
+Told by the author himself, children and adults alike will enjoy his dynamic storytelling and fantastic short stories.

 3. Little House on the Prairie by Laura Ingalls Wilder

-5. Charlotte’s Web by E.B.
+4. Charlotte’s Web by E.B.
 White

 Charlotte’s Web is the classic children’s story by E. B. White.
 The tale of how a little girl named Fern, with the help of a friendly spider, saved her pig Wilbur from the usual fate of nice fat little pigs.

-8. Frindle by Andrew Clements
+5. Frindle by Andrew Clements

 Things begin innocently enough as Nick gets his friends to use the new word.
 Then other people in town start saying frindle.
 Soon the school is in an uproar, and Nick has become a local hero.
 His teacher wants Nick to put an end to all this nonsense, but the funny thing is frindle doesn’t belong to Nick anymore.
 The new word is spreading across the country, and there’s nothing Nick can do to stop it.

 11. The Thief Lord by Cornelia Funke

 Welcome to the magical underworld of Venice, Italy, where hidden canals and crumbling rooftops shelter runaways and children with incredible secrets…Prosper and Bo are orphans on the run from their cruel aunt and uncle.
 The brothers decide to hide out in Venice, where they meet a mysterious thirteen-year-old boy who calls himself the “Thief Lord.”

-10. Chronicles of Narnia by C.S.
+12. Chronicles of Narnia by C.S.
 Lewis

 C.S.
 Lewis’ acclaimed and universally loved novels spring to life in these spellbinding full-cast BBC dramatizations.
 Anyone who’s visited Narnia wants to go back again, and these radio dramas make for a hugely entertaining first-time or return journey.

-12. The Land of Stories: The Wishing Spell by Chris Colfer
+13. The Land of Stories: The Wishing Spell by Chris Colfer

 Alex and Conner Bailey’s world is about to change in this fast-paced adventure that uniquely combines our modern day world with the enchanting realm of classic fairytales.

 The Land of Stories tells the tale of twins Alex and Conner.
 Through the mysterious powers of a cherished book of stories, they leave their world behind and find themselves in a foreign land full of wonder and magic where they come face-to-face with the fairy tale characters they grew up reading about.
 But after a series of encounters with witches, wolves, goblins, and trolls alike, getting back home is going to be harder than they thought.
 This is the first book of a series.

 14. Circus Mirandus by Cassie Beasley